Mebanseibor/MERN-Training/Projects/Complete Projects/01 Resume Portfolio/README.md

 # Resume Portfolio📜
 - ## Goal🥅
-  - To create a dynamic Resume Portfolio utilizing ReactJS and NodeJS
+  - To demonstrate how to use components to create aResume Portfolio utilizing ReactJS and NodeJS
 ---
-- ### Create an empty folder
+- ### Create an empty folder with your Project's name

-- ### Creating a vite project
+- ### Create a vite project
   - Open the terminal
   - Navigate to outside your Project Folder
     - *Hint*: Navigate outside the folder with `cd ../`